carbon-language/carbon-lang/docs/design/classes.md

 [record types](<https://en.wikipedia.org/wiki/Record_(computer_science)>).
 This
 is the primary mechanism for users to extend the Carbon type system and fundamentally is deeply rooted in C++ and its history (C and Simula).
-We simply call them `struct`s rather than other terms as it is both familiar to existing programmers and accurately captures their essence: they are a mechanism for structuring data.
+We simply call them _classes_ rather than other terms as that is both familiar to existing programmers and accurately captures their essence: they define the types of objects with (optional) support for methods, encapsulation, and so on.

-A `struct` type defines the interpretation of the bytes of a `struct` value, including the size, data members, and layout.
-It defines the operations that may be performed on those values, including what methods may be called on a `struct` value.
-A `struct` type may directly have constant members.
-The type itself is a compile-time constant value.
+A class type defines the interpretation of the bytes of a value of that type, including the size, data members, and layout.
+It defines the operations that may be performed on those values, including what methods may be called.
+A class type may directly have constant members.
+The type itself is a compile-time immutable constant value.

 ## Members